lr508/lr508.github.io/BotC_stats.md

 Blood On The Clocktower is a social deduction game that I've played quite a few games of.
 I've been keeping track of the games I've played, and I thought that a good exercise in data visualisation would be to create a report of this data in Microsoft Power BI.

-The data used can be viewed in the table below:
+The data used (accurate as of 11/08/2025) can be viewed in the table below:

 <details>
 <summary><strong>BotC Games</strong></summary>